 - Passport, Foreigner Registration Form, Color photo (3.5×4.5cm)

-- Registration Fee: Alien registration card issuance(30,000won), Fees differ depending on the administrative services such as stay extension and change of visa status etc. Be sure to call 1345 for consultation.
+- Registration Fee: Residence card issuance(30,000won), Fees differ depending on the administrative services such as stay extension and change of visa status etc. Be sure to call 1345 for consultation.

 Additional documents to be submitted according to visa status